redhat-developer/odo/docs/getting-started.md

  ✓   Checking component
  ✓   Checking component version
  ✓   Creating component nodejs-ex-nodejs-nnjf
- OK  Component 'nodejs-ex-nodejs-nnjf' was created and port 8080/TCP was opened OK  Component 'nodejs-ex-nodejs-nnjf' is now set as active component To push source code to the component run 'odo push'
+ ✓   Component 'nodejs-ex-nodejs-nnjf' was created and port 8080/TCP was opened ✓   Component 'nodejs-ex-nodejs-nnjf' is now set as active component To push source code to the component run 'odo push'
 ```

-*Note:* You can explicitly supply a namespace by using: `odo create openshift/nodejs:8`.
+*Note:* You can explicitly supply an image version by using: `odo create openshift/nodejs:8`.
 Otherwise, the `latest` image is used.

 Now that a component is running we'll go ahead and push our initial source code!